Prague

 Prague in the 20th Century

 Prague in the 20th century was marked by significant historical events that profoundly changed the city's history.
 Particularly, the Prague Spring of 1968 was a turning point in the development of Czechoslovakia and led to a period of political upheaval and cultural renewal.
-The Velvet Revolution of 1989 ultimately marked the beginning of a new era for Prague and the Czech Republic, as the country regained its independence and new political and economic structures emerged.
+The Velvet Revolution of 1989 ultimately marked the beginning of a new era for Prague and the Czech Republic, as the Country regained its independence and new political and economic structures emerged.

 These events had a strong impact on the cultural and social development of Prague in the 20th century.
 The city became the scene of political demonstrations, cultural movements, and social changes that still shape Prague's cityscape and identity today.
 The dynamic development in the 20th century has shaped Prague into a modern metropolis that, despite its rich history and cultural traditions, is open to new ideas and innovations.